kulinichevgeny/pokemon-online-store/README.md

 </p>

 ## About
-This is my IT SHATLE React module graduation work.
+Pokémon Online Store app is my IT SHATLE React module graduation work.
 Made with HTML, Sass(SCSS), JavaScript, React, Redux and Material-UI.
 You are welcome!

 ## Preview
+While using this app press `F11` key to enable Browser Full Screen Mode for a better user experience ✨

 <p align=center>
     <img alt="GIF" src="public/preview.png" width="1080px" />
 </p>